7 Hiatal Hernia Weird Symptoms; Gastroenterologist Explains.

 Blood from the bleeding esophageal or stomach ulcers appears black (Black stool or melena).

-Moreover, if the bleeding is massive enough, vomiting of reddish or dark clotted blood can also occur.
+Moreover, if the bleeding is massive enough, reddish or dark-clotted blood vomiting can also occur.

 6. Regurgitation of undigested food.